ceciliajs/visual-inspection-react-app/README.md

 2. Go to the navigation menu on the left hand side and select "Models" then select the checkbox of the model you will be working with.
 This will turn the "Deploy Model" button blue, select that button.
 3. In the pop up box, at the top right corner switch on "Advanced deployment".
 4. When "Inference Results" pops up, select the "Save" radio button.
 5. When "Data set" dropdown is no longer grayed out, select the dataset you want the images from your inspection to be saved too.
-Then "Deploy" button.
+Then "Deploy" blue button.
 6. Once the model is finished deploying, go to the navigation menu on the left hand side and select "Deployed models"
 7. Select the hyperlink of your model, and copy the Deployed model API endpoint in the middle of the page.
 This will be your "DEPLOYED_MODEL_API_ENDPOINT" variable.